Acts 26

 Acts 26:1-3The Hand Stretched Forth

 1Then Agrippa said unto Paul, Thou art permitted to speak for thyself.
-Then Paul stretched forth the hand, and answered, 2I think myself happy, king Agrippa, because I shall answer for myself this day before thee touching all the things whereof I am accused of the Jews: 3Especially because thou art expert in all customs and questions which are among the Jews: wherefore I beseech thee to hear me patiently.
+Then Paul stretched forth the hand, and answered for himself: 2I think myself happy, king Agrippa, because I shall answer for myself this day before thee touching all the things whereof I am accused of the Jews: 3Especially because I know thee to be expert in all customs and questions which are among the Jews: wherefore I beseech thee to hear me patiently.

 Acts 26:4-8After the Strictest Sect

 The promise Paul speaks of is the resurrection.
 The prophets spoke of it.
 Israel's covenant hope for centuries has been that God would raise the dead.
 Paul is saying: I am on trial for believing what your own prophets taught you.
 This is Paul's rhetorical genius.
-He is not introducing a foreign idea.
-He is showing that faith in Jesus is faith in what the Law and the Prophets already promised.
+He shows that faith in Jesus is faith in what the Law and the Prophets already promised.

 Acts 26:9-11The Persecutor

 9I verily thought with myself, that I ought to do many things contrary to the name of Jesus of Nazareth.
-10Which thing I also did in Jerusalem: and I shut up many of the saints in prison, having received authority from the chief priests; and when they were put to death, I gave my voice against them.
-11And I punished them oft in every synagogue, and compelled them to blaspheme; and being exceeding mad against them, I persecuted them even unto strange cities.
+10Which thing I also did in Jerusalem: and many of the saints did I shut up in prison, having received authority from the chief priests; and when they were put to death, I gave my voice against them.
+11And I punished them oft in every synagogue, and compelled them to blaspheme; and being exceedingly mad against them, I persecuted them even unto strange cities.

-The light is not like the sun.
-It is brighter.
+The light outstrips the sun.
 It is noon, the brightest part of the day, and still this light overwhelms it.
-This is not a subjective experience - the men with Paul see it too.
+The men with Paul see it too - this is an event in the world, not a private vision.
 A crack opens in the fabric of the ordinary world, and the glory of the risen Christ comes through.
 Paul is struck blind by it.
 All of his sight - all of his understanding, his confidence, his momentum - goes dark in that instant.

 The image is of an ox kicking against the pricks - the goads, the sharp instruments used to drive a yoke animal.
 To kick against the pricks is to resist the one who is trying to direct you, and in resisting, to harm yourself.
 The harder you kick, the deeper the goads cut.
 Paul has been kicking against God all his life - trying to extinguish what he thought was heresy, not knowing he was kicking against the hands that made him.
 The resistance only wounded him.
 And now those hands have caught him.